This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 The safe temperature for pork chops is 145°F. I recommend always using a meat thermometer to check your meat is cooked to the proper temperature.

-Best Apples for Baking with Pork Chops
+Choosing Apples for Pork Chops

 I recommend these apples when baking apples because they will not fall apart during the baking process.